- Take Action

 FACT: The city has already set aside $6 million for this purpose, and staff is researching other fiscally prudent ways to pay the remainder of the $17.5 million over time that would not put undue hardship on city budgets.

-The city’s cost-benefit analysis estimates loan payments to be roughly $750-800,000/year (over 30 years).
+The city’s cost-benefit analysis estimates loan payments to be roughly $750,000 to $800,000 annually (over 30 years).
 That amount totals about 3% of the City’s annual budget – not an insignificant amount, but certainly not enough to cause severe financial stress.
-The study also estimates that if a payment plan was based on levying taxpayers, the average cost would be $150 a year on the average home price of $1 million.
-That kind of payment could be viewed like an insurance policy to protect Hermosa from the risks associated with oil drilling.
-The economic burden of a potential oil spill pales in comparison to a modest settlement payment.
+The study also estimates that if a payment plan was based on levying taxpayers, the average cost would be $150 a year on the average home price of $1 million—a modest insurance policy against the almost-incalculable financial burden of an oil spill.
+However, in a financial presentation provided by City of Hermosa Beach experts at the Hermosa City Council meeting on January 27, 2015, it was clearly stated that the City does not need to raise taxes to pay E&B if Measure O is defeated.
+In fact, there are compelling indications in the new supplement to the cost-benefit analysis that Measure O's defeat would actually be less costly than its passage.

 MYTH: The drilling operations will pose very few risks to community health.